OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-Port-for-SeaMonkey.md

 Installing userscripts from other sources is a similar process.
 You just need to find the installation link for the script.
 This will be a button or link to a file with a name that ends ".user.js"

-After installing a userscript, you won't normally notice any further changes until you visit a website that it runs on.
+After installing a userscript, you won't normally notice any further changes until you visit, or refresh, a website that it runs on.

 ### Managing Userscripts

-If you click the arrow to the right of Greasemonkey Port's monkey icon, there is an option to "Manage user scripts..."
+If you click the arrow to the right of Greasemonkey Port's monkey icon, there is an option to "Manage User Scripts..."
 This will take you to a User Scripts page in SeaMonkey's Add-ons Manager, which you can also find at [about:addons][aboutAddons].
 Buttons here let you enable, disable or remove each installed script.
 Clicking the gear icon above the list will let you check for updates *(by default, Greasemonkey Port also does daily automatic checks via the browser initiated update interval)*.

 ![Screenshot of SeaMonkey Add-ons Manager User Scripts page][aomUserScriptsScreenshot]